JacoTome/musinco/Use Case Description.md

 1. The system will detect the actual musical context.
 [Exception 1]
 2. The user can press a button to start the backing track provided by the system.
 [Exception 2]
-3. The user can play along with the system.
+3. The user can manually set the jam session parameters.

 **Exception**: